NPueyo/LabVIEW_EtherNET_IP/README.txt

 These VIs use simple TCP/IP Communication.

 Communication : Ethernet, TCP/IP
 Protocol :      EtherNet/IP
-Service :CIP (For Connection Management), CIP Service for PCCC Command : PCCC
+Service :       CIP (For Connection Management), CIP Service for PCCC Command :       PCCC

 Tested with :   MicroLogix 1100, MicroLogix 1500,1200(with NET-ENI)

 No OPC Server Required
 No Automation Server Required